cujarrett/learning-aws/aws-certified-solutions-architect–associate/aws-global-infrastructure.md

 <summary>Show answer</summary>
 <p>
 - b.
 A region is a geographic area divided into Availability Zones.
 Each region contains at least two Availability Zones.

+A region is a geographical area divided into Availability Zones.
+Each region contains at least two Availability Zones.
 </p>
 </details>